ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

  - Compared to color or fit issues, appearance and durability problems have a much bigger effect on ratings.

      - A 10 percente increase in durability complaints is associated with a decrease of approximately more than 0.3 stars in average product rating in both cheap and mid price products, making durability one of the most critical factor affecting customer satisfaction.
-Appearance affects mid price products more than cheap ones (coefficients -3.5 vs -2.7).
+Appearance affects mid price products more than cheap ones (coefficients -3.5 vs -2.7, respectively).
+Mid-price products' buyers care about how the piece looks as much as whether it holds together.

      - Other complaint types such as size/fit and color also negatively impact ratings, but with smaller effect sizes (~ 0.2 and 0.17 stars per 10% increase for size and color, respectively in case of cheap products.
 In case of mid-price products both of these complains are affecting similarly less than 0.1), indicating that not all issues are equally important to customers.